PseudoNuke/collections/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.
+This program intends to remove strings containing 'oggy' from a list of cockcroaches.

 ## Method

-The code doesn't work according to the intention.
-Make it succeed.
+The code worked according to the intention.

 Don't forget to update this file after fixing the code.